ethereum/portal-network-specs/portal-wire-protocol.md

 The process above should quickly saturate the area of the DHT where the content is located and naturally terminate as more nodes become aware of the content.

+The node can use ACCEPT codes received in past responses to make more efficient choices on which neighbors to gossip to.

 ### POKE Mechanism

 When a node in the network is doing a content lookup, it will practically perform a recursive find using the `FindContent` and `Content` messages.